The Sea Swallow sculpture stands tall, white and graceful on the skyline over Cleveleys seafront, it’s visible as a marker from far around.

 This poem was written by Susan Pugh from Cleveleys Writers.
-Susan was inspired to write it by “The Sea Swallow” book (2011) – the mythical tale for Cleveleys which also inspired the public art on the seafront.
+Her inspiration comes from “The Sea Swallow” book (2011) – the mythical tale for Cleveleys which also inspired the public art on the seafront.

 Skin so watery, palest of green,

 Aquamarine scales flow down his spine

 Diamond tiles of blue-green derail